Mahdi-Abdollahpour/ISM330DHCX_CXX/README.md

 # Examples

 The examples folder contains three illustrative examples.
+C++ 20 required to build the examples.
 The first example demonstrates a straightforward process of reading and printing outputs.
 The second example showcases a multithreaded logger that can be compiled and built on any operating system.
 Finally, the third example presents a real-time implementation of the multithreaded logger, offering exceptionally accurate timing with a sampling rate of up to 833Hz.
 It's important to note that the third example utilizes Linux real-time threads and can only be built on Linux operating systems.
 Please be aware that the third example is still pending to be pushed to the repository.

 # Sample Data